kamyayadav/gaikwad_nellis_reproduction/README.md

 `revised_reproduction_package_for_gaikwad_nellis(2021)` contains all the files for the reproduction package.
 - `dataverse_files` is the folder with the data sets and code required to produce the tables and figures in the main paper and online appendix.
-  - `supplementary_information` contains the code for cleaning the data and producing all the tables and figures in the main paper and online appendix.
+  - `supplementary-information` contains the code for cleaning the data and producing all the tables and figures in the main paper and online appendix.
     - In order to run the file, we had to make the following changes to the `supplementary_information` file as well as two associated data sets:
       - Remove kableExtra from package installation and install separately after installing "systemfonts" binary version (reflected in the version history of the `supplementary_information` file).
       - Make sure to comment out any install.package commands before running.